 State Regulation of Automobile Insurance.
-State law-as enacted in 1988 by Proposition 103-requires rates and premiums for automobile insurance policies to be determined by the application of the following factors, in decreasing order of importance: (1) the insured's driving record, (2) the number of miles driven annually, and (3) the number of years of driving experience.
+State law-as enacted in 1988 by Proposition 103-requires rates and premiums for automobile insurance policies to be determined by the application of specific factors in decreasing order of importance: (1) the insured's driving record, (2) the number of miles driven annually, and (3) the number of years of driving experience.
 The Insurance Commissioner may adopt by regulation additional factors that have a substantial relationship to the risk of an insurer having to pay claims for a loss suffered by an insured person.
 Existing regulations set forth 16 such optional rating factors that may be used in determining automobile rates and premiums.
 Included among these optional rating factors is "persistency," which allows an insurer to reward individuals for being long-term customers of theirs.
 Insurers are prohibited, however, from offering a persistency discount to new customers.
-In addition, under current law, the fact that someone did not previously have automobile insurance may not be used as a criterion for determining automobile rates and premiums.
 The Department of Insurance is responsible for reviewing and approving automobile insurance rate changes submitted by insurance companies.

 Insurance Premium Tax.
 Under current law, insurance companies doing business in California pay an insurance premium tax in lieu of a state corporate income tax.
-The tax is based on the amount of insurance premiums the insurer earned in the state each year for automobile insurance as well as for other types of coverage, such as fire and health insurance.
-In 2007, insurance companies paid about \$450 million in premium taxes on automobile insurance policies in California.
+The tax is based on the amount of insurance premiums they earned in the state each year for automobile insurance as well as for other types of coverage, such as fire and health insurance.
+In 2008, insurance companies paid about \$274 million in premium tax on automobile insurance policies in California.